jeffreymcallister/customer_runnable_smoke_tests/README.rst

 Setup Steps
 ------------

-Run setup/setup.sh on test system, bare metal Ubuntu 22.04 or in fresh Docker Ubuntu 22.04 container
+Run setup/setup.sh on test system, bare metal Ubuntu 22.04 or in fresh Docker Ubuntu 22.04 container.

+Note: setup steps are for bootstrapping only.
+Purpose of the customer runnable steps is to test the installed stack.

 How to Run Tests